Delivermoo/Delivermoo-Privacy-Statement/README.md

 ## 7. Contact Us

-If you have any questions or concerns about our privacy practices, please contact us at [contact@deliveroo.je].
+If you have any questions or concerns about our privacy practices, please contact us at [contact@delivermoo.je].